mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 )
 ```
 Can be broken down as follows:
 `(leftSide ~ rightSide.?)` means we combine the two parses using the `~` meaning that we keep results from both sides.
-However the `?` on `rightSide.?` means that rightSide may present or not.
+However the `?` on `rightSide.?` means that rightSide may be present or not.
 In other words, the same parser can also handle commands with only the `leftSide` for example a help command issued as `/help`, this doesn't require an extra parameter.

 `<* wsp.rep.?` means if there's white space that follows our command, we ignore it.
 Finally, we map the left and right values to `TextCommand`, on the right side we ignore the `Unit` value and only map the `String`.

-The next private function, `processTextCommand()` takes our command string and passes it to `commandParser.parseAll()` returning an `Either[Parser.Error, TextCommand]`, where `Parser.Error` is returned in case of a parsing failure.
+The `parseToTextCommand()` takes our command string and passes it to `commandParser.parseAll()` returning an `Either[Parser.Error, TextCommand]`, where `Parser.Error` is returned in case of a parsing failure.

 Next, we'll process text values for registered and unregistered users starting with the latter: